CSCfi/gpg-key-ring-refresher/README.md

 the following shortcomings of the plain gpg tools and in particular the refresh functionality:

- * gpg refresh connections to PGP key servers may hang indefinitely,
+ * gpg refresh connections to PGP key servers may hang,
  * PGP key servers may return no info on keys being refreshed, even though they have info,
  * gpg refresh and gpg-agent are not able to handle gracefully